xdtlab/pydaten/README.md

 [![Build Status](https://travis-ci.org/daten-project/pydaten.svg?branch=master)](https://travis-ci.org/daten-project/pydaten)

 It has been years since the first version of Bitcoin came out.
-Although a massive amount of time has been spended on research and development of next generation blockchains, they are still being used primarily for financial purposes.
+Although a massive amount of time has been spent on research and development of next generation blockchains, they are still being used primarily for financial purposes.

 I, as a Software Engineer, interested in Blockchain stuff, decided to design and implement a brand new P2P network from scratch, in which members are able to store structured data by spending some tokens.

 ## What is Daten?

 Daten is a P2P NoSQL data storage network, heavily inspired from the original Bitcoin design with some simplifications and features.
 Like Bitcoin, The Daten Network consists of miners who verify the transactions by doing PoW on blocks.
 Accounts are simply private-key and public-key pairs, which have some balance in themselves.

 Users are able to attach different types of data to the transactions.
 The difference is, those data are **_queryable_**.
 Attachments are not free, just as regular transactions in other cryptocurrencies cost a fee.